-We take complaints seriously and on receipt of your complaint we will investigate whether the content breaches our content standards or these Terms and may, at our discretion, remove or block access to the content complained of.
+We take complaints seriously and on receipt of your complaint we will investigate whether the content breaches our content standards or these Terms and Conditions and may, at our discretion, remove or block access to the content complained of.

 We realise and understand that children may visit our Website but we encourage all persons under 14 to consult with their parents or legal guardian before submitting any content or information to this Website.
 We believe that ultimately it is the responsibility of parents or legal guardians to supervise children appropriately when online and recommend that parental control tools be put in place.

 You may link to our home page, provided you do so in a way that is fair and legal and which does not damage our reputation or take advantage of it.
 You must not link to our Website in such a way as to suggest any form of association, approval or endorsement on our part without first obtaining our prior written consent.
 You must not remove or obscure by framing or otherwise, advertisements, copyright notices, or other information published on the Website.
 Our Website must not be framed on any other site.

 To avoid any doubt you must not link to our Website from a linking site which contains any adult or illegal material or any material that is offensive, harassing or otherwise objectionable.
 We reserve the right to withdraw any linking permission without notice.